artilleryio/artillery/README.md

 Add your team to the [Artillery users list on the wiki](https://github.com/shoreditch-ops/artillery/wiki/Companies-using-Artillery).

-# Help Us Plant 100,000 New Trees
+# Plant Some Trees!

+We have planted [over 1,500 new trees](https://ecologi.com/artilleryio) with the help of Artillery community.
+That's a small forest!
+We're aiming to grow that to a *large* forest - we're thinking 100,000 trees would be neat.

-We're hoping to plant 100,000 new trees with [Offset.earth](https://offset.earth) with the help of the Artillery community.
-If you enjoy using Artillery and would like to help us out, add your tree to the [Artillery.io forest](https://offset.earth/artilleryio). 🌲🌳🌴
+If you've enjoyed using Artillery and would like to help us out, add your tree to the [Artillery.io forest](https://ecologi.com/artilleryio). 🌲🌳🌴 Feel free to drop us a line to let us know too! 💚

 # License